semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 To install and run Semgrep Pro Engine in the CLI, follow these steps:

-1. Log in to Semgrep CLI with the following command:
+1. Log in to Semgrep Cloud Platform with the following command:
     ```sh
     semgrep login
     ```